 - What are the production lead times?
-These will vary from country to country, so be sure you know
+These will vary from country to country, so make sure that you know.

 Reach the right audience

-AdWords location targeting allows your ads to appear in the geographic locations you choose: countries, areas within a country, a radius around a location, or location groups.
+Google Ads location targeting allows your ads to appear in the geographic locations that you choose: countries, areas within a country, a radius around a location or location groups.
 It helps you focus your advertising on the areas where you'll find the right customers, and restrict it in areas where you won't.
 Once you’ve found your perfect audience, it’s time to consider how you want to reach them.

-Always localise and make sure your keywords are colloquial to your market and take into account differences in dialect, such as between European and Latin American Spanish.
+Always localize, make sure that your keywords are colloquial to your market and take into account differences in dialect, such as between European and Latin American Spanish.
 So, for example, if you sell dog-walking accessories, you’d add keywords (in the relevant language) around that topic.
-Then, AdWords would find both websites that include your keywords, as well as relevant audiences who are interested in those keywords.
+Then, Google Ads would find both websites that include your keywords, as well as relevant audiences who are interested in those keywords.

 It’s a good idea to pick keywords that are relevant to an entire ad group and not just a single ad.
-To find you an audience who’s interested in your business and more likely to take action, AdWords uses contextual targeting.
-Consider adding English as an additional language to target in order to increase your reach in the country you're advertising in.
+To find you an audience who’s interested in your business and more likely to take action, Google Ads uses contextual targeting.
+Consider adding English as an additional language to target in order to increase your reach in the country that you're advertising in.

 Within the Display Network, you can select types of pages or specific websites for your ads, as well as audiences to show your ads to.
 With these manual placements, you can show your ad on specific web pages, online videos, games, RSS feeds and mobile sites and apps that you select.
 You can even block your ads from websites that you don't think are relevant.

-Here are the ways you can target your ads to reach specific groups of people:
+Here are the ways that you can target your ads to reach specific groups of people: